 Our exhibits are always free and open to the public.
 We graciously ask for a suggested $5 donation or a give-what-you-can to support our ongoing mission and free access to all.

-Continuing its run through April 15 in the Sandfield Exhibition Gallery, Cartooning AIDS features the political cartoons of Danny Sotomayor and looks at how issues surrounding AIDS were engaged through political cartoons, comic books, trading cards, and zines for the purpose of political critique, education, and awareness.
+Continuing its run through March 2018 in Howard Brown Health Clark Waiting Room, Cartooning AIDS features the political cartoons of Danny Sotomayor and looks at how issues surrounding AIDS were engaged through political cartoons, comic books, trading cards, and zines for the purpose of political critique, education, and awareness.

 The Hagenhofer Collection Exhibit

-Continuing its run through March in the Library Reading Room, the exhibit features the art of John Daniel Hagenhofer who worked as a WPA artist, painter, illustrator, cartoonist, and designer.
+Continuing its run in a condensed form in the Walgreens Pharmacy display area, the exhibit features the art of John Daniel Hagenhofer who worked as a WPA artist, painter, illustrator, cartoonist, and designer.
 His collection includes over 70 drawings (the earliest from 1936), over 200 photographs from the mid-1930s, and correspondence with his brother from the early 1950s.
-The exhibit includes a selection of his art and photography.
+The exhibit includes a selection of his art.